If applied on a link, follows this link via AJAX and replaces the

 The HTTP method to use for the request.

-The selector to replace if the server responds with a non-200 status code.
+The selector to replace if the server responds with an error.

 The selector to update when the original target was not found in the page.